 Referee Filip Glova’s decision was met with a wave of criticism on social media, including from English football legends.
 “Oh my god, why did the referee blow a penalty in that situation? ”, commented the once-famous midfielder, John Terry.

 Agreeing, former striker Gary Lineker said: “ That was not dangerous at all.
 It was the most ridiculous penalty decision I have ever seen.”
 Meanwhile, Jamie Carragher wrote: “ Penalties are being awarded a bit haphazardly in Europe these days.
-Before that, Harry Maguire committed a more obvious foul and the referee didn’t give it.”
+Before that, Harry Maguire committed a more obvious foul but the referee didn’t give a penalty.”

-In the absence of Jude Bellingham, and with nothing to play for, England performed below expectations at Toshe Proeski Stadium.
+In the absence of Jude Bellingham, and with no more goals to strive for, the England team performed below expectations at Toshe Proeski Stadium.

 It wasn’t until the 47th minute that the Three Lions finally got the ball into the home team’s net thanks to Jack Grealish.
 However, VAR once again intervened and took away the joy of the away team’s players.